 It’s up to you.
 However, I always explain to my pupils that although I am teaching them to be good drivers for the rest of their lives, we mustn’t forget that I am also teaching them to pass their tests in the most cost-effective time frame for them (and no matter what they might claim, all ADIs are teaching their pupils to “pass the test” – it’s what they are paid to do!)
 This is not the same as only teaching the bare minimum to pass.

-To that end, the fixed position method is usually the best option for me, because it works every time as long as you get one simple reference position right, and it also works in real life.
+To that end, the 90º method is usually the best option for me and them, because it works every time as long as you get one simple reference position right, and it also works in real life.

 I remember my own examiner telling me when I’d passed my driving test that it was only the start, and that I’d be learning for the rest of my life.
 She was right.
 And that is just as true now as it was then.
 If you can park reasonably well, you’re going to be fine – you don’t need a PhD in the subject.